vexelon-dot-net/e-additives.server/README.md

 # Requirements

+Required software components:

   * Apache >= 2.2
   * PHP >= 5.3.0
   * MySQL >= 5.5
   * Redis >= 2.2

 # Getting Started

+Note that the following steps are to be executed on Linux systems.
+On Windows you would need to use different commands.

 Install required PHP extensions: